 He assured citizens that ethical standards and balanced reporting will guide all election-related news coverage.

-Similarly, the Officiating Chief Election Commissioner, Ram Prasad Bhandari, remarked that both institutions are like two sides of the same coin, though their lines of work differ.
+The Officiating Chief Election Commissioner, Ram Prasad Bhandari, remarked that election commission and media are like two sides of the same coin, though their lines of work differ.
 He said the media has played a significant role in assessing election-related information and disseminating it to the public.

-He said that its two main concerns are increasing voter participation and ensuring that no votes go to waste.
+He said that the two major concern are to amplifying voter participation and ensuring that no votes go to waste.

-Speaking at an interaction program, Bhandari emphasized that conducting fair elections in accordance with the election code of conduct remains the Commission’s primary responsibility.
+Speaking the programme, Bhandari emphasized that conducting fair elections in accordance with the election code of conduct remains the Commission’s primary responsibility.

 The Commission believes that elections must be held in strict compliance with the code of conduct to ensure fairness and transparency.